aiven/aiven-docs/docs/products/kafka/howto/configure-topic-tiered-storage.md

 ```

 This command sets the local retention time to 100 milliseconds and the local retention
-size to 10 bytes for the topic named `exampleTopic` in the `demo-kafka-service` of
+size to 10 bytes for the `exampleTopic` topic in the `demo-kafka-service` of
 the `demo-kafka-project`.

 :::important